christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

         --base-url <BASE-URL>                                  Default Base URL to use for all requests.
 Use this if the OpenAPI spec doesn't explicitly specify a server URL
 ```

-An example usage would be
+An example usage would be something like this:

 ```sh
 httpgenerator https://petstore.swagger.io/v2/swagger.json